n-raymond/OSM-PathFinder/README.md

 ####Preprocessing :
 The first time OSM-PathFinder will handle an OSM file, it will extracts his data in order to use it.
 Also, the first time you will use the `--graphical` option, it will draw the map from the data it has extracted.
-This first treatments can be quite long due to the very large size of OpenStreetMap files, but they are only necessary once.
-The next times OSM-PathFinder will handle the same file, the processing should be very faster.
+This first treatments can be quite long due to the very large size of OpenStreetMap files, but fortunately, they have to be computed only once.
+The next times OSM-PathFinder will handle the same file, the global processing should be drastically faster.

 The command line :
 ```
 $ ./osm_pathfinder -P -f <map>.osm
 ```
 will run all those pre-treatments separatly.
-It can be useful if you want to use the tool in a server application and reprocess the maps when they have been updated.
+It can be useful if you want to use the tool in a server application and only re-process the maps if they have been updated.

 ####Help :
 The command line :
 ```
 $ ./osm_pathfinder -h
 ```
-will prints you the usage of the programe.
+will prints you the usage of the software.

 ##_Exemples :_